 Not only will you get to admire the lush surroundings of the Hawaiian islands, but you’ll also get to visit the filming locations at Kualoa Ranch in Oahu.
 You can even take a helicopter tour of the Manawaiopuna Waterfall in Kauai and imagine you’re Ian Malcolm (Jeff Goldblum) on his first visit to the island.

-Whether you’re a fan of Lost or Jurassic Park, you should head to Hawaii for the natural beauty and to let your imagination run wild.
+Whether you’re a Lost or Jurassic Park fan, you should head to Hawaii for the natural beauty and to let your imagination run wild.

 Ah ah ah!
 You didn’t say the magic word!